biosustain/cameo/docs/01-quick-start.rst

     from cameo import load_model

-For example, load the most current genome-scale metabolic reconstruction of *Escherichia coli*.
+For example, load a genome-scale metabolic reconstruction of *Escherichia coli*.

 .. code:: ipython3

     model = load_model("iJO1366")

-Models, reactions, metabolites, etc., provide return HTML when evaluated in Jupyter notebooks and can thus be easily inspected.
+Models, reactions, metabolites, etc., return HTML when evaluated in Jupyter notebooks and can be easily inspected.

 .. code:: ipython3